DonJayamanne/pythonVSCode/README.md

 ## Feature details

-Learn more about the rich features of the Python extension:
+Learn more about the rich features of the Jupyter extension:

 -   [IntelliSense](https://code.visualstudio.com/docs/python/editing#_autocomplete-and-intellisense): Edit your code with auto-completion, code navigation, syntax checking and more
 -   [Linting](https://code.visualstudio.com/docs/python/linting): Get additional code analysis with Pylint, Flake8 and more